007hacky007/jellyfin-csfd-rating/README.md

    - **Name:** ČSFD Rating Overlay
    - **Repository URL:** `https://github.com/007hacky007/jellyfin-csfd-rating/releases/latest/download/manifest.json`
 4. Install **ČSFD Rating Overlay** plugin.
+5. Install **File Transformation** plugin.
+   - This plugin is required to automatically inject the overlay script.
+   - See [jellyfin-plugin-file-transformation](https://github.com/IAmParadox27/jellyfin-plugin-file-transformation) for installation details.
-5. Restart Jellyfin.
+6. Restart Jellyfin.
-6. Profit!
+7. Profit!

 ## Manual Overlay Injection

-The plugin attempts to automatically inject the overlay script into your Jellyfin web interface.
-However, this feature can be buggy or might not work with all Jellyfin versions/installations.
+If you prefer not to use the **File Transformation** plugin, you can manually inject the overlay script into your Jellyfin web interface.

-If the ratings do not appear, you can manually add the script to your `index.html`.

 1. Locate your Jellyfin web `index.html` file (e.g., `/usr/share/jellyfin/web/index.html` on Linux).
 2. Add the following line before the closing `</head>` tag: